YourIPaddress/YourIPAddress/README.md

 - 💬 Ask me about **Python**

-- ⚒️ Currently learning **Neural Networks and other Advanced algorithms**
+- ⚒️ Currently learning **Neural Networks and other Advanced Algorithms**

 - 📫 You can shoot a mail @: **myselfshrikar@gmail.com**